gaf3/hundoword/README.md

 * `#/student/<id>/focus/` - Focus: What words a student should be focusing on
   * id - Student to select
 * `#/student/<id>/game/` - Games: Where a student can play games and attain/yield achievements
   * id - Student to select
+* `#/student/<id>/self/` - Games: Where a student can play games and attain/yield achievements
+  * id - Student to select
 * `#/student/<id>/position/?words=<word>,<word>,focus=true/false` - Position: Where a student stands on each of their words' achievements.
   * id - Student to select